Ocugen – Consenus Indicates Potential 409.4% Upside

-Ocugen found using ticker (OCGN) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 2 and 1.25 with a mean TP of 1.63.
-Given that the stocks previous close was at 0.32 this now indicates there is a potential upside of 409.4%.
-There is a 50 day moving average of 0.33 and the 200 day moving average is 0.65.
-The market capitalisation for the company is $16m.
+Ocugen with ticker code (OCGN) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 2 and 1.25 calculating the mean target price we have 1.63.
+Now with the previous closing price of 0.32 this would indicate that there is a potential upside of 409.4%.
+The 50 day MA is 0.33 and the 200 day moving average is 0.62.
+The company has a market capitalisation of $24m.
 You can visit the company’s website by visiting: http://ocugen.com

 Ocugen, a clinical stage biopharmaceutical company, focuses on discovering, developing, and commercializing a pipeline of innovative therapies that address rare and underserved eye diseases.
 The company offers an ophthalmology portfolio that includes novel gene therapies, biologics, and small molecules, as well as targets a range of retinal and ocular surface diseases.
 Its pipeline includes OCU400 and OCU410 for the treatment of inherited retinal disorders; OCU200 for the treatment of wet-AMD, DME, and diabetic retinopathy; OCU100 for retinitis pigmentosa; and OCU300, which is in Phase III clinical trial for the treatment of ocular graft versus host diseases.
 The company has a strategic partnership with CanSino Biologics Inc. for gene therapy co-development and manufacturing.
 Ocugen is based in Malvern, Pennsylvania.